Changing roles and relationships

 View profile

 Others had come to take on the role of carer out of a sense of moral duty, even though they found some aspects of the caring role quite difficult to cope with.
 Heather described how at first it felt wrong for her to help her husband with his personal care, because he had always been a very private man.
 For yet others, it was a practical decision because they were the ones best placed within the family to provide that kind of support.
-Katie was sceptical at first about taking in her sister-in-law and young daughter but eventually came to regard it as a privilege to look after her sister-in-law in such an intense way.
+Katie was sceptical at first about taking in her sister-law and young daughter but eventually came to regard it as a privilege to look after her sister-law in such an intense way.

 Keith describes himself and his wife as soul mates.
 There was no embarrassment taking care of her…